openmv/openmv-doc/docs/_sources/library/omv.sensor.rst.txt

    * `sensor.IOCTL_SET_READOUT_WINDOW` - Pass this enum followed by a rect tuple (x, y, w, h) or a size tuple (w, h).
       * This IOCTL allows you to control the readout window of the camera sensor which dramatically improves the frame rate at the cost of field-of-view.
-      * If you pass a rect tuple (x, y, w, h) the readout window will be positoned on that rect tuple.
+      * If you pass a rect tuple (x, y, w, h) the readout window will be positioned on that rect tuple.
 The rect tuple's x/y position will be adjusted so the size w/h fits.
 Additionally, the size w/h will be adjusted to not be smaller than the ``framesize``.
       * If you pass a size tuple (w, h) the readout window will be centered given the w/h.
 Additionally, the size w/h will be adjusted to not be smaller than the ``framesize``.
       * This IOCTL is extremely helpful for increasing the frame rate on higher resolution cameras like the OV2640/OV5640.
    * `sensor.IOCTL_GET_READOUT_WINDOW` - Pass this enum for `sensor.ioctl` to return the current readout window rect tuple (x, y, w, h).
 By default this is (0, 0, maximum_camera_sensor_pixel_width, maximum_camera_sensor_pixel_height).